 FORJADO

-The technical term for the floor.
+The technical term that designates the floor structure.
 It supports the weight of occupants and furniture and transfers these loads to the load-bearing walls or beams.
 The forjado is a crucial element in the structure of a building.

 FONTANERO